 Third, we propose a curriculum refinement strategy to efficiently implement TopoSculpt.
 It is well known that persistent homology (PH) calculation for whole 3D structures is computationally expensive \cite{otter2017roadmap, zomorodian2005topology}.
 To mitigate this, we design a progressive refinement paradigm that gradually shifts the focus from large-scale to fine-scale topological errors, thereby substantially reducing the computational burden.
 As illustrated in Fig.~\ref{fig:TopoSculpt_Framework}.b), Betti numbers change rapidly in the early refinement stages but stabilize in later stages.
 Accordingly, we initially compute PH features densely with fewer steps to correct large-scale errors, and then progressively increase the sampling interval to concentrate on finer-scale corrections.
 This curriculum design not only accelerates the refinement process but also enables the model to efficiently learn to correct topological inaccuracies at multiple scales.

-TopoSculpt was evaluated on two challenging 3D fine-grained tubular structures: the pulmonary airway \cite{zhang2023multi} and the Circle of Willis (CoW) \cite{yang2024benchmarking}.
-Experimental results demonstrate that TopoSculpt substantially improves both topological integrity and geometric accuracy.
-On the pulmonary airway dataset, TopoSculpt significantly reduces the $\beta_{0}$ error from 69.00 to 3.40, while also markedly improving the Tree Detection Rate (TD) from 82.23\% to 91.56\% and the Branch Detection Rate (BD) from 82.06\% to 91.33\%.
+TopoSculpt was evaluated on three challenging 3D fine-grained tubular structures: the pulmonary airway \cite{zhang2023multi}, the Circle of Willis (CoW) \cite{yang2024benchmarking}, and the coronary arteries from the CTCA dataset \cite{gharleghi2023annotated}.
+Experimental results demonstrate that TopoSculpt significantly enhances both topological integrity and geometric accuracy across all datasets.
+For the pulmonary airway dataset, TopoSculpt reduces the $\beta_{0}$ error from 69.00 to 3.40, while improving the Tree Detection Rate (TD) from 82.23\% to 91.56\% and the Branch Detection Rate (BD) from 82.06\% to 91.33\%.